Japanese Potato Salad

 Ingredients:

-3 pcs medium potato (Russet work well)
+3 pcs medium potato (I use russet potatoes)

 2 pcs persian cucumber (or ½ English cucumber)